Star of David

+A derivation of the Seal of Solomon was used for decorative and mystical purposes by Kabbalistic Jews and Muslims.
+The hexagram appears occasionally in Jewish contexts since antiquity as a decorative motif, such as a stone bearing a hexagram from the arch of the 3rd–4th century Khirbet Shura synagogue.
+A hexagram found in a religious context can be seen in the Leningrad Codex, a manuscript of the Hebrew Bible from 11th-century Cairo.

-A derivation of the seal of Solomon, which was used for decorative and mystical purposes by Muslims and Kabbalistic Jews, its adoption as a distinctive symbol for the Jewish people and their religion dates back to 17th-century Prague.
-In the 19th century, the symbol began to be widely used among the Jewish communities of Eastern Europe, ultimately coming to be used to represent Jewish identity or religious beliefs.
+Its association as a distinctive symbol for the Jewish people and their religion dates to 17th-century Prague.
+In the 19th century, the symbol began to be widely used by the Jewish communities of Eastern Europe, ultimately coming to represent Jewish identity or religious beliefs.
 It became representative of Zionism after it was chosen as the central symbol for a Jewish national flag at the First Zionist Congress in 1897.

-By the end of World War I, it had become an internationally accepted symbol for the Jewish people, being used on the gravestones of fallen Jewish soldiers.
+By the end of World War I, it was an internationally accepted symbol for the Jewish people, used on the gravestones of fallen Jewish soldiers.

-Today, the star is used as the central symbol on the national flag of the State of Israel.
+Today, the star is the central symbol on the national flag of the State of Israel.

 Roots

 Unlike the menorah, the Lion of Judah, the shofar and the lulav, the hexagram was not originally a uniquely Jewish symbol.
-The hexagram, being an inherently simple geometric construction, has been used in various motifs throughout human history, which were not exclusively religious.
+The hexagram, being an inherently simple geometric construction, has been used throughout human history in various motifs which were not exclusively religious.
+Kabbalah scholar Gershom Scholem noted how the symbol was found on a Jewish seal in Sidon from the 7th-century BCE, and how it was also found alongside other symbols that were known to not be of Jewish origin.
 It appeared as a decorative motif in both 4th-century synagogues and Christian churches in the Galilee region.